A simple image swap.

 Tim Shares His Thoughts

-The last time we went over one of Tim’s split tests, I mentioned that he was an expert on the matter.
+The last time we went over one of Tim’s split tests, I mentioned that .
 I may even have hinted that I’d be surprised if he ever guessed a split test result incorrectly.

 As he explains below, Tim based his incorrect assumption on an earlier split test in which the pointing finger actually bested another version of the ConversionCast logo.